Running Network Simulations with BMTK#

 }

-input_type specifies the nature of the stimlulation, eg. if cell activity is being generated by synaptic events, current clamps, etc. The available options will depend of the resolution of the model and the type of cell models used.
+input_type specifies the nature of the stimlulation, eg. if cell activity is being generated by synaptic events, current clamps, etc. The available options will depend on the resolution of the model and the type of cell models used.
 The options will depend on the input_type

 Available “input_type” stimuli